denshoproject/ddr-local/INSTALL.rst

 don't have to build the virtualenv and lets you completely remove the install if you so choose.

-After the install completes you can use `make` commands to manage the installation.
+You are not done when the install completes!
+See the Post-Install section below for instructions on configuration.

 NOTE: you will **not** receive automatic updates from the repository!